GENI-NSF/geni-tools/doc/omni-design-notes.md

-          as a struct giving type, version, and value) dates.py: Define naiveUTC for ensuring all dates internally are naive (no timezone) and are in UTC. dossl.py: Wrapper for SSL calls to handle common errors, retrying if reasonable.
+          as a struct giving type, version, and value) dates.py: Define naiveUTC for ensuring all dates internally are naive (no timezone) and are in UTC. dossl.py: Provide the _do_ssl wrapper for SSL calls to handle common errors, retrying if reasonable.
 Retry on an error code meaning the server is busy up to 4 times.
 Allow retrying when user mistypes their SSL passphrase.
 Detect and prettify some common SSL